KapilKhanal/Minnesota_lake_project/README.md

 # Minnesota_lake_project
 Lake Quality and Taxation data interaction and prediction of median sale value

-This project is the deployment part of the bigger project
+This project is the deployment part of the citizen science project about the water quality of lake data.
 This project is for developing restAPI for batch prediction

 Data pipeline is deployed locally and the file will be uploaded to another cloud service probaly s3 and then the script in this package will look for new files in the location and then run the ci/cd pipeline for machine learning delivery